zeon-studio/hugoplate/content/english/technical-editing/_index.md

 {{< highlight >}}

-**My hourly editing fee is €35 (+ VAT if applicable).** It includes three revision rounds, and a final check.
+**My hourly editing fee is €35** (+ VAT if applicable).
+It includes three rounds of editing, and a final check.

-When you contact me, I will give you an estimated time-range, so you'll know what expense to expect.
+When you contact me, I will give you an estimated time-range, so you'll know what to expect.
 And I will contact you immediately if the editing requires more time.

 {{< /highlight >}}